DataKinds/charm/Readme.md

 DEPENDENCIES:

-- libreadline and related development packages
+- libreadline and related development packages (`libreadline-dev on apt-based systems`)